 \section{Introduction}

 A large, complete, and ideally unbiased census of stellar metallicities plays a crucial role in understanding the formation and evolution of stars and the Milky Way.
 In the past decades, stellar metallicities have been measured primarily from large-scale spectroscopic surveys.
-Notable surveys include the Sloan Digital Sky Survey and the Sloan Extension for Galactic Understanding and Evolution (SDSS/SEGUE; \citealt{SDSS2000}; \citealt{SEGUE2009}; \citealt{SEGUE2022}), the Radial Velocity Experiment (RAVE; \citealt{RAVE2006}), the Large Sky Area Multi-Object Fiber Spectroscopic Telescope (LAMOST; \citealt{LAMOST2012}; \citealt{LAMOST2014}), the Galactic Archaeology with HERMES project (GALAH; \citealt{GALAH2015}) and the Apache Point Observatory Galactic Evolution Experiment (APOGEE; \citealt{APOGEE2017}).
+Notable surveys include the Sloan Digital Sky Survey and the Sloan Extension for Galactic Understanding and Evolution (SDSS/SEGUE; \citealt{SDSS2000}; \citealt{SEGUE2009}; \citealt{SEGUE2022}), the Radial Velocity Experiment (RAVE; \citealt{RAVE2006}), the Large Sky Area Multi-Object Fiber Spectroscopic Telescope (LAMOST; \citealt{LAMOST2012}; \citealt{LAMOST2014}), the Galactic Archaeology with HERMES project (GALAH; \citealt{GALAH2015}), the Apache Point Observatory Galactic Evolution Experiment (APOGEE; \citealt{APOGEE2017}), and the Gaia DR3 General Stellar Parametriser-spectroscopy (Gaia GSP-Spec; \citealt{GaiaGSP2023}) based on the Gaia Radial Velocity Spectrometer (RVS; \citealt{RVS2004} and \citealt{RVS2018}) spectra.
 Spectra with moderate to high resolution can yield precise metallicity estimates, typically around or surpassing 0.1 dex, particularly when the spectral signal-to-noise ratios are high.
 However, due to the time-consuming and complex data analysis that is required compared to photometric surveys, the cumulative number of observed sources from all the aforementioned surveys is limited to approximately 10 million stars.
 This represents only a tiny fraction of the estimated total number of stars in the Milky Way, equivalent to about one per myriad.